modular/modular/KGEN/docs/public/programming-manual.md

 Let’s take a look at some simple examples.

 > Note on naming: after going around in circles on naming, we converged on calling these things "parameters".
-Python programmers use both the words "arguments" and "parameters" fairly interchangeably as near-synonyms for "things that get passed into functions".
-We have currently decided to reclaim the word "parameter" and "parameter expression" to mean compile time value, but use "argument" and "expression" to refer to runtime values.
+Python programmers use the words "arguments" and "parameters" fairly interchangeably as near-synonyms for "things that get passed into functions".
+We have currently decided to reclaim the word "parameter", "parameter expression" to mean compile time value, but use "argument" and "expression" to refer to runtime values.
+This allows us to align around words like "parameterized" and "parametric".

 ### Defining parameterized types and functions